BANKEX/zkproof-research/articles/Ordered balanced Merkle tree based memory for Snapps_short.md

-# Ordered balanced Merkle tree based memory for Snapps
+# Shorter Merkle proofs for Snapps

+[Resembling construction](https://ethresear.ch/t/compact-sparse-merkle-trees/3741) was published by [farazhaider](https://ethresear.ch/u/farazhaider) for plasma.
+Thank you.

+Let's we represent the way to reduce merkle proofs for Snapps!

 Below we will describe a way to reduce a proof size given by a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
 The way is based on a special - balanced approach to build the tree of hashes.
 The main idea is that keeping a balanced tree of hashes ensures fewer nodes count between the root and any element even in the worst possible case, so that makes a proof shorter.